HadrielWonda/EmailSenderApp/README.md

 # EmailSenderApp
-E-mail Sending type softtware using .NET MVC... please don't be too harsh
+E-mail Sending type softtware using CSS and help from .NET MVC... please don't be too harsh